A Negotiation Case Study: Exploring the Enron Case in India

-In the early 1990s, the US energy giant Enron, decided it needed to diversify by expanding its growth abroad with emerging countries.
+In the early 1990s, the US energy giant Enron decided it needed to diversify.
+This meant expanding its growth abroad with emerging countries.
 In June of 1992, Enron engaged in negotiations with the government of India.
-Enron had identified the state of Maharashtra, the third largest state in India with a population of roughly 79 million, and containing India’s commercial capital of Mumbai, to negotiate a major energy project.
-Maharashtra was governed by the Congress Party.
+Enron had identified the state of Maharashtra to negotiate a major energy project.
+Maharashtra was the third largest state in India with a population of roughly 79M, containing India’s commercial capital of Mumbai.
+The Congress Party governed the state.

-Being the largest project ever undertaken in India, Enron proposed that the project be broken down into 2 phases.
+Being the largest project ever undertaken in India, Enron proposed that the project be broken down into two phases.
 Initially, in phase 1 they proposed to produce 695 megawatts and would use locally produced natural gas.
-Phase 2 would produce 1,320 megawatts and for this they would use the natural gas imported from Qatar.
-Enron chose the town Dabhol, situated on the Indian Ocean as the project site.
+Phase 2 would produce 1,320 megawatts.
+For this, they would use the natural gas imported from Qatar.
+Enron chose the town Dabhol, situated on the Indian Ocean, as the project site.

 Three problems immediately emerged:

 - The second problem entailed the Enron’s projected 26.52 rate of return to its shareholders.
 India’s central government and the government of Maharashtra disagreed and countered with a 20% return as being more reasonable.
-Ultimately they agreed on 25.22%.
+Ultimately, they agreed on 25.22%.

 Despite this mounting opposition, negotiations continued.

-As the project commenced, public opposition to the project swelled as activists and an assortment of differing organisations challenging the legitimacy of the project filed suit against the project in the India High Court.
-As elections loomed in Maharashtra in March of 1995, the opposition parties, the Shiv Sena Party and the Bharatiya Janata Party (BJP) used their opposition to the project as a primary election issue.
-Focusing on a nationalistic viewpoint they alleged that the proposed electricity tariff was excessive and would hurt the poor.
+As the project commenced, public opposition to the project swelled.
+Activists and many differing organisations challenged the legitimacy of the project.
+They filed a legal case in the form of a lawsuit against the project in the India High Court.
+As elections loomed in Maharashtra in March of 1995, the opposition parties, the Shiv Sena Party and the Bharatiya Janata Party (BJP), used their opposition to the project as a primary election issue.
+Focusing on a nationalistic viewpoint, they alleged that the electricity tariff was excessive and would hurt the poor.

-In terms of the renegotiation, MSEB gained a 30% partnership with Enron and its interest reduced from 80% to 50%.
+In terms of the renegotiation, MSEB gained a 30% partnership with Enron.
+Thus, its interest reduced from 80% to 50%.
 The original electricity the plant would produce was actually increased from the initial proposed outage of 2,015 megawatts to 2,410 after the completion of phase 2.
-Capital cost was reduced from US$2.85 billion to US$2.5 billion and the tariff was lowered from 7.03US cents to 6.03US cents subject to the cost of fuel and inflation.
+They also reduced capital cost from $2.85B to $2.5B.
+They lowered the tariff from 7.03 cents to 6.03 cents subject to the cost of fuel and inflation.